Thumbnail

 User-inserted image

-Some Arduinos require this setting enabled for communication (i.e., Leonardo, Pro Micro).
+2) DTR Enabled Some Arduinos (e.g., Leonardo, Pro Micro) require this setting to be enabled for communication.
 If your Arduino is unresponsive when querying Ping or getting a servo position, this may need to be enabled.
 It is enabled by default.

 Advanced servo Features

 This supports the advanced options of servos for Speed and Acceleration settings.
-The stepper motors will speed up and slow down between their source and destination positions by configuring the acceleration option in ARC's advanced servo settings.
+By configuring the acceleration option in ARC's advanced servo settings, the stepper motors will speed up and slow down between their source and destination positions.

-When editing a robot skill for the servo configuration, the Advanced button will allow specifying the Speed and Acceleration.
-You may also use the respective JavaScript, Python, and EZ-Script commands for determining the speed and acceleration programmatically.
+When editing a robot skill for the servo configuration, the Advanced button allows you to specify the speed and acceleration.
+You may also use the respective JavaScript, Python, and EZ-Script commands to determine the speed and acceleration programmatically.

 User-inserted image